idanmoradarthas/DataScienceUtils/docs/source/metrics.rst

 *****************************************
 Visualize Accuracy Grouped by Probability
 *****************************************
-This method was created due the lack of maintenance of the package `EthicalML / xai <https://github.com/EthicalML/XAI>`_.
+This method was created due to the lack of maintenance of the package `EthicalML / xai <https://github.com/EthicalML/XAI>`_.

 .. autofunction:: metrics::visualize_accuracy_grouped_by_probability

 Code Example
 ============
-The example uses a small sample from of a dataset from `kaggle <https://www.kaggle.com/mrferozi/loan-data-for-dummy-bank>`_, which a dummy bank provides loans.
+The example uses a small sample from a dataset from `kaggle <https://www.kaggle.com/mrferozi/loan-data-for-dummy-bank>`_, which a dummy bank provides loans.

 Let's see how to use the code::